-- (1) Construction of permanent on-site stormwater quantity detention facilities designed in accordance with this title: - (2) Enlargement of the downstream conveyance system in accordance with this title and the Public Works Construction Code; - (3) The payment of a Storm and Surface Water Management System Development Charge, which includes a water quantity component designated to meet these requirements.
+- (1) Construction of permanent on-site stormwater quantity detention facilities designed in accordance with this title; - (2) Enlargement of the downstream conveyance system in accordance with this title and the Public Works Construction Code; - (3) The payment of a Storm and Surface Water Management System Development Charge, which includes a water quantity component designated to meet these requirements.

-Response: The submitted plans and drainage calculations provide on site flow control (detention) as mandated in the City of Tualatin and CWS standards.
+Response: The submitted plans and drainage calculations provide stormwater quantity design.